Friday, July 28, 2017

 Friday, July 14, 2017

-Here's a female cardinal about to indulge in one of many grapes which I've placed on a saucer in my urban garden for the dining pleasure of the birds who visit me.
+Here's a female cardinal about to indulge in one of many grapes which I've placed on a saucer in my rooftop garden for the dining pleasure of the birds who visit me.

 She may be related to Cam, the female cardinal who authored the book, Words In Our Beak.